mfkl/libvlc-nuget/library-copy-enabling.md

 _**This page does not apply to Android builds**_

+Why?

-Suppose you have a custom build platform named `MyFancyBuildPlatformx64` instead of the default `x64`.
+- Suppose you have a custom build platform named `MyFancyBuildPlatformx64` instead of the default `x64`.
+- Suppose you release a project that builds against `AnyCPU`, but that you know that it will always run on `x64` windows.

-This package doesn't know if it should copy x86 or x64 libraries for that unknown platform.
+This package doesn't know if it should copy x86 or x64 libraries in those cases.
 You have to tell msbuild explicitly.

-In your csproj, you can define the `<CopyVlc64>` property.
+In your csproj, you can define the `<VlcWindowsX64Enabled>` property.
-(`<CopyVlc86>` is also available, as you guessed it, for x86)
+(`<VlcWindowsX86Enabled>` is also available, as you guessed it, for x86)

 Examples:

 Adding x64 libraries for the `MyFancyBuildPlatformx64` platform:
 ```
   <PropertyGroup Condition="'$(Configuration)|$(Platform)'=='Debug|MyFancyBuildPlatformx64'">
-    <CopyVlc64>true</CopyVlc64>
+    <VlcWindowsX64Enabled>true</VlcWindowsX64Enabled>
   </PropertyGroup>
 ```